mattbierner/Template-Assembly/README.md

 ### Contributing
 Any and all contributions to the project are welcome.

-The best way to get a new feature supported or get a bug fixed is by submitting a pull request.
-Be sure to checkout the [CONTRIBUTING.md guide][CONTRIBUTING] which details how to run some simple tests and generate the instruction files.
+The best way to fix a bug or add support for a new feature is by submitting a pull request.
+Be sure to checkout the [CONTRIBUTING.md guide][CONTRIBUTING] which details how to run some simple tests and how to regenerate the instruction files.

-If you run into any bugs, be sure to open an issue.
+If you run into any bugs, be sure to [open an issue](/issues).
 Please make sure to provide a description of the expected behavior compared to the current behavior.

 # Acknowledgments